Dazcam/fetal_brain_imprinting_290422/README.md

 # A genome-wide screen of ASE - V2 - on going

 This project was carried out in the Division of Psychological Medicine and Clinical Neurosciences (DPMCN).
-The paper is [here](https://www.biologicalpsychiatryjournal.com/article/S0006-3223(22)01404-4/fulltext).
 The workflow follows the the snakemake [distribution and reproducibility](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) recommendations.

 ***